 Think back to when your child was a newborn.
 You counted those tiny little fingers and toes, you kissed those rosy cheeks.
 You stroked her tiny little head that felt like the gentlest velvet beneath your fingertips.
 You held her as she was snoozing on your chest, and breathed in that delicious newborn scent.

 You were so thankful she was yours.
 You are still thankful she is yours.
 Think about how it felt to have this new little human depend on you.

 Imagine how your child feels when he is yelled at.
 Imagine yourself in his shoes.
-Maybe he had a rough day?
+Maybe he had a rough day, too?
 Maybe something else is going on that you’re not aware of?

 Kids go through hard things too, and if those things seem minuscule to us adults, it does not make them any less important or impactful to them.
 Make them feel like you understand, and you both will feel better.

 Build a strong bond with your children.
 Remember, they are not an inconvenience, they are a blessing.
 They’re real people, building real character.
 Be their friend, their guide, and their confidant.

-10. Be a good example
+13. Be a good example

 We all know that children do what we do, and not what we say.
 If you want to raise your kids into adults that can channel their frustration in healthy ways, show them how to do it.
 Yelling at them when you’re frustrated or angry will only teach them to do the same.
 Teach them by example.

 You may not always have a glass of water handy, or have the opportunity to step out for 5 minutes.
-But having a few of these options to fall back on will arm you for battle against your own frustrated self.
+But having a selection of these options to fall back on will arm you for battle against your own frustrated self.

 If you think you might have a strong-willed child on your hands, read Raising a Strong Willed Child.